tanishqbhalla/hv-chatbot/README.md

 The Building Blocks to Controlling RSV
 With an average of 58,000 to 80,000 children under age five being hospitalized by RSV each year and cases on the rise, it is important to quickly develop vaccination and treatment options.
 The robust RSV dataset that HealthVerity has assembled provides a comprehensive longitudinal view of the patient journey accumulated from a diverse variety of sources, including open and closed payer claims, electronic medical records, vaccine data from pharmacies, labs and hospital records.
 This, coupled with the HealthVerity IPGE platform, based on the foundational elements of Identity, Privacy, Governance and Exchange, provides the building blocks needed to accelerate RSV research and control the rapid spread of RSV.

-Schedule a demo to learn more about the HealthVerity RSV dataset.